MirceaStefanescu/Portofolio/CI/CD Pipeline Automation/README.md

 ## Tech stack
 - Backend: Node.js + Express for a lightweight demo web service.
 - Containerization: Docker for immutable, reproducible images.
-- Infra: Terraform + Kubernetes for environment provisioning.
+- Infra: Terraform + Kubernetes for environment provisioning, with AWS-ready inputs.
 - Config management: Ansible for config templates and rollout actions.
 - CI/CD: Jenkins for pipeline orchestration.
 - Observability: Prometheus + Grafana for metrics and alerts.